icns-xyz/icns/contracts/icns-resolver/README.md

     - e.g) Given "alice" returns [("osmo", "osmo1xxx"), ("juno", "juno1xxx")])

 - `Address`: returns the bech32 address set for the given name and bech32 prefix.
-Returns error when address does not exist.
     - e.g) Given "alice" and "osmo" returns "osmo1xxx"

 - `Names`: returns names bound to an address and the primary name of given bech32 address.
 Only returns name itself, not full icns name. (e.g "alice", "bob")